w3f/Grants-Program/Chess-On-Chain.md

 ## Project Overview :page_facing_up:
 ### Overview

-ChessonChain is a substrate-based blockchain platform for chess gaming, providing a decentralized and trustless environment for chess enthusiasts to play, learn, and earn rewards.
-The platform is designed to leverage the unique advantages of blockchain technology to enhance the gaming experience and create new opportunities for players.
+ChessonChain is a substrate blockchain platform for chess gaming, providing a decentralized and trustless environment for chess enthusiasts to play, learn, and earn rewards.
+The platform is designed to leverage the unique advantages of blockchain technology to enhance the gaming experience and create new opportunities for chess players.

 At its core, ChessonChain provides a platform for players to participate in online chess games, tournaments, and events.
 The platform records and stores every move and game played on the network, providing an immutable and transparent record of game results.
 This creates a reliable source of game data for analysis and improvement.

 One of the unique features of ChessonChain is its Play 2 Earn model, which incentivizes players to participate in the platform and strive for excellence.
 By earning rewards in the form of in-game tokens and NFTs, players are motivated to continue playing and improving their skills.
 This creates a vibrant and growing community of chess enthusiasts, who are passionate about the game and its possibilities.

-ChessonChain also features a multichain architecture, which enables it to interact with other blockchain networks, users can authenticate with their desired blockchain , play earn , NFTs that are some how equated to the substrate token og the chess chain .
+ChessonChain also features a multichain architecture, which enables it to interact with other blockchain networks, users can authenticate with their desired blockchain (For now Stacks , Solana ,Near ,Eth ), play earn  Checkmate  NFTs that are  equated to the substrate token of the chess chain (CHS Token)  .
 This creates new opportunities for players to earn rewards and participate in a vibrant and growing economy around the game.

 Overall, ChessonChain provides a secure, scalable, and decentralized platform for chess enthusiasts to participate in online chess games and tournaments, learn from their experiences, and earn rewards for their efforts.
 By leveraging the unique advantages of blockchain technology, ChessonChain is expanding the possibilities for chess as a game and as a community.

 ### Project Details
-1: Platform Architecture: ChessonChain is built on the Substrate framework, which is a modular blockchain development platform that enables the creation of customizable and scalable blockchain networks.
-This provides ChessonChain with a high degree of flexibility in terms of its features, functionality, and governance and forks
+1: Substrate Blockchain : ChessonChain is built with Substrate framework, This provides ChessonChain with a high degree of flexibility in terms of its features, functionality, and governance and forks

-2:Token Economics: ChessonChain uses a native token , which is used as the in-game currency for players to participate in online chess games, tournaments, and events.
-The CHESS token is also used to reward players for their participation, and can be earned through the Play 2 Earn model.
+2:Token Supply : ChessonChain will use  a native token CHS , which is used as the in-game currency for players to participate in online chess games, tournaments, and events.
+The CHS token is also reward  for Players through Play 2 Earn model, Validators , and other in-game activities like voting and governance
-The total supply of CHESS tokens will be Available for the public soon.

 3:Play 2 Earn Model: The Play 2 Earn model is one of the core features of ChessonChain, which incentivizes players to participate in the platform and strive for excellence.
 By earning rewards in the form of in-game tokens and NFTs, players are motivated to continue playing and improving their skills.
 This creates a vibrant and growing community of chess enthusiasts, who are passionate about the game and its possibilities.